MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios.md

     :::image type="content" source="media/app-sdk-ios/intune-app-sdk-ios-linked-framework.png" alt-text="Intune App SDK iOS Framework: Xcode Frameworks, Libraries, and Embedded Content sample":::

    > [!NOTE]
-   > If you use the framework, you must manually strip out the simulator architectures from the universal framework before you submit your app to the App Store.
+   > If you use Framework, you must manually strip out the simulator architectures from the universal framework before you submit your app to the App Store.
 See [Submit your app to the App Store](#submit-your-app-to-the-app-store) for more details.

    **Option 2 - Static Library**:  Link `libIntuneMAMSwift.xcframework` and `IntuneMAMSwiftStub.xcframework` to the target: Drag `libIntuneMAMSwift.xcframework` and `IntuneMAMSwiftStub.xcframework` to the **Frameworks, Libraries, and Embedded Content** list of the project target.